Langle-code/Physics_e-portfolio/index.md

 </style>

 # ⚡ PHYSICS E-PORTFOLIO
-### _A Punk-Styled Academic Submission_
+### _edwyn angel barja maglasang_

 ---

-## 👤 1.
-INTRODUCTION / BIO
+## 1. INTRODUCTION / BIO

 Hello!
-I am a BS Computer Science student taking this physics course to deepen my understanding of how the world works from the ground up.
+I am Edwyn Angel Barja Maglasang, a BS Computer Science student taking this college physics 2 course to deepen my understanding of how the world works from the ground up.

 My initial goals for the course were: